LinwoodDev/Butterfly/docs/community/downloads/android.md

 :::warning

-Do not use the nightly version of Butterfly for production.
+Android 5.0 (API level 21) is the minimum supported version to run Butterfly.

 :::